 Full Payment (Option 1)

-Full payment for Interim/Spring Semester is due January 15, 2019.
+Full payment for Spring Semester is due January 25, 2024.

-Students have the option to enroll in a 4-Month Semester Payment Plan.
-See the important enrollment dates and information in the next column.
+Students have the option to enroll in a 5-Month Semester Payment Plan.
+See the important enrollment dates and information in the next section.

 Fall Semester Payment Plan